marymafa/marymafa.github.io/_posts/2017-11-09-sorted-union.md

 array so that it will exeercute an accurate results.
 On my test statement i was testing both arrays using includes method to see that an array includes a certain element, if it does then push arguments in a new array called uniqueValues.
 And it returned new  array of unique values.
-This has almost the same semantics as the above, except that it uses the SameValueZero comparison algorithm instead of Strict Equality Comparison,
+This has almost the same semantics as the above, except that it uses the SameValueZero comparison algorithm instead of Strict Equality Comparison.

 ### problem started: